bnguyensn/restthisafternoon/posts/2021-in-review.md

 - Maintained bouldering (started around September 2020).
 I'm around V3-ish, I think.
 - Visited Cornwall
 - Watched lots of IMAX (a few twice: Shang-Chi, Eternals, Spider-Man: No Way Home)
+- Listened to many podcasts, especially the All-In podcast, Lex Fridman, and Nick Huberman.
+- Started a few books (they are not finished yet)
 - Watched England went (almost) all the way at the EURO.
 - Made new friends and connections
+- Had 3 doses of vaccines 💉

 My GitHub contributions this year: